Here are my 3 key tips for those of you who want to write.

 - Read a lot

-- Read a lot of different stuff
+- Read a lot of different things

-So, my advice is quite simple.
+So, my advice is simple.
 If you want to get in the flow when you write, read a wide variety of materials.

 Absorb the sounds, feel the rhythm.
 Visualise the picture that the words paint for you.